adityapandadev/adityapandadev/README.md

 - 💬 Ask me about **web development , Django, Tech tips and tools**

 - 📫 How to reach me **adityapandaofficial@gmail.com**
+- 👨‍💼 To Hire me, message me on [Linkedin](https://linkedin.com/in/aditya-panda)
 - ⚡ Fun fact **I am very compatible to work and collaborate.**